 6. Reassemble the heatsink

-Make a start with each screw (don’t tighten any one of them up fully) until you have all of them hand fitted with a few thread turns in.
+Make a start with each screw (don’t tighten any one of them up fully) until you have all of them hand-fitted with a few threads turns in.

 Now you will be able to go back with your screwdriver and tighten them up a few turns at a time while rotating through between screws to ensure even tightening up of the heatsink.